kodexa-labs/aws-eks-cdk/README.md

 ## Destroying the EKS cluster

-You can also use the CDK command to destroy the environment that was created.
+You can also use the CDK command to destroy the environment that was created.**IMPORTANT: This is done in Anaconda Prompt - make sure you are in Anaconda Prompt and pointing to this repository before running the destroy code**

 ```bash
 cdk destroy